rebeckahendricks/enigma/README.md

 Comments:
   Functionality
     Using the command line interface, I can demonstrate that the encrypt and decrypt methods in the Enigma class are functioning properly.
-I have not (yet) attempted the cracking method.
+I have not attempted the cracking method.

   Object Oriented Programming
     I utilized one module (ShiftMaker) in a logical way.
 The purpose of this module is to calculate the shifts with a given key and date.
 These calculations are then used in the encrypt and decrypt method in the Enigma class.
 This keeps the encrypt and decrypt methods to a single responsibility of actually encrypting and decrypting using the calculations done by ShiftMaker module.